Towards Writing Style Adaptation in Handwriting Recognition: Writer Style Network

 \subsubsection{Motivation behind AdaIN placements.}

 The motivation behind the AdaIN layer placement in Single AdaIN architecture is based on auxiliary experiments with All AdaIN architecture trained in multiple embedding dimension (ED) settings.
 By fixing scales and offsets for various AdaIN layers of a trained All AdaIN system, we simulated all possible settings of AdaIN layers.
-Out of all placements, we noticed a significantly higher drawback in performance for every setting where the AdaIN layer behind the CNN block was fixed, which suggests that the All AdaIN system benefited most from this adaptive normalization layer.
-However, finding the best possible setting for AdaIN layers would mean training 31 different settings from scratch, for each embedding size ED.
+We fixed the respective AdaIN by conditioning the scales and offsets on the mean writer embedding.
+Out of all placements, we noticed a significantly poorer performance for every setting where the AdaIN layer after the CNN block was fixed, which suggests that the All AdaIN system benefited most from this adaptive normalization layer.
+Furthermore, in speech recognition, A Mohamed et al.~\cite{SI2012} found that information about speakers generally vanishes toward the end of the network, which suggests that placing the AdaIN layer near the end of the network might have no effect.
+On the other hand, placing the AdaIN near the begging of the network might have no effect too as the activation in the first layers usually bears only low-level information.
+Finding the best possible setting for AdaIN layers would mean training 31 different settings from scratch, for each embedding size ED.
 Additionally, we experimented with a setup where the AdaIN layer was behind the CNN and the RNN block, which turned up to be unstable and therefore we do not discuss the respective results in more detail.

-\subsection{Training}
+\subsubsection{Training.}

 WS-Net is trained jointly with Adam optimizer~\cite{Adam2015}, and the CTC loss function.
 The training data consists of triplets: a text line image, WSI, and the ground-truth transcription.
 Because the training samples are drawn randomly, embeddings that have more data samples assigned to them are updated more frequently.
 We mitigate this by normalizing embedding batch gradients by the frequency of their WSI in the batch.
 We trained Single AdaIN and All AdaIN, with the embeddings initialized from the standard normal distribution (normal embeddings), for 500k iterations up until convergence.
-We used polynomial warmup of a third order to gradually increase the learning rate from 0 to \num{3e-4} in 10k iterations.
+We used polynomial warmup of a third order to gradually increase the learning rate from 0 to \num{3e-4} in the first 10k iterations.
 At iterations 200k and 400k, we used the warmup again, but the learning rate maximums were \num{7e-5} and \num{1.75e-5}.
 The batch size was set to 32.
-The baseline was trained in the same strategy.
+The baseline was trained with the same strategy.